NancyFx/Nancy.Portfolio/guidelines/guidelines.md

 ## COLOR

-Note that no color has been used for it.
+Note that no color has been used.
 That is intentional.
 By default, the logo variants have no color in them.
 In addition to the variants shown above, each of them may be used inverted (e.g.: black over white can become white over black and vice versa).

 If the use of colors is required given a certain graphical need, you should ask advice to Nancy's team before doing so.